 What standards are there?

-The different standards are often applicable to specific sections of the industry.
-For example: ASME is an American standard specifically developed for fixed pressure containing equipment; API is also an American standard that has been specifically developed for the oil and gas sector; and RIMPA is a European standard that’s more applicable to power plants.
+The different standards are often applied to specific sections of the industry.
+For example, ASME is an American standard specifically developed for fixed pressure-containing equipment; API is also an American standard that has been specifically developed for the oil and gas sector; and RIMPA is a European standard that’s more applicable to power plants.

 People sometimes confuse the different types of recommended practices.
-For examples, API 580 outlines requirements (e.g. conceptual approaches and necessary elements to be included in an RBI assessment), whereas API 581 outlines a methodology aligned with API 580.
-RBI software packages can thus be aligned with a best practice that outlines requirements (e.g. API 580), without implementing an associated methodology (e.g. API 581).
+For example, API 580 outlines requirements (e.g., conceptual approaches and necessary elements to be included in an RBI assessment), whereas API 581 outlines a methodology aligned with API 580.
+RBI software packages can thus be aligned with a best practice that outlines requirements (e.g., API 580), without implementing an associated methodology (e.g., API 581).

 What do the standards recommend?

-The standards also emphasise that the RBI technology method (whether it is Level 1, Level 2 or Level 3) must be robust.
-The selected methodology must reliably assess the Probability of Failure and the Risk Profiles of each of the DMs / FMs (Degradation Methods / Failure Modes) applicable, otherwise there cannot be confidence in the optimum inspection interval.
-Furthermore, the team study method must ensure identification of all FMs, operating limits, maintenance activities, and other risk mitigation actions.
+The standards also emphasize that the RBI technology method (whether it is Level 1, Level 2 or Level 3) must be robust.
+The selected methodology must reliably assess the Probability of Failure and the Risk Profiles of each of the DMs / FMs (Degradation Methods / Failure Modes) applicable, otherwise, there cannot be confidence in the optimum inspection interval.
+Furthermore, the team study method must ensure the identification of all FMs, operating limits, maintenance activities, and other risk mitigation actions.

-What is qualitative, semi-quantitative and quantitative risk assessments?
+What are qualitative, semi-quantitative, and quantitative risk assessments?

 Let’s start by looking at the definitions.
 Quantitative data is designed to collect cold, hard facts.
 Numbers.
 Quantitative data is structured and statistical.
 Qualitative data collects information that seeks to describe a topic more than measure it.
 Think of impressions, opinions, and views.
 Semi-quantitative data has a bit of both.
 Some parts of the data are qualitative and other parts are quantitative